Encyclopaedia Inflationaris: One Parameter Models

 \subsection{Double-Well Inflation (DWI)}

 In this section, we study the famous ``Mexican hat'' potential given by

 Except for the mass $M$ determined by the CMB normalization, it depends on one parameter, the \vev $\phizero$.
 Historically, this potential was first introduced by Goldstone in \Refc{Goldstone:1961eq} as a toy model for dynamical symmetry breaking.
 In cosmology, it is of course utilized to investigate the formation and the microscopic structure of topological defects~\cite{Witten:1984eb, Peter:1993tm, Carter:1994hn, Peter:1995ks, Peter:2000sw, Ringeval:2000kz, Ringeval:2001xd}.
 In the context of inflation, it was first used to construct scenarios of topological inflation~\cite{Linde:1994wt,Vilenkin:1994pv}.
 In this case, it is made use of the fact that the discrete $\mathbb{Z}_2$ symmetry, $\phi\rightarrow -\phi$, makes the state $\phi=0$ unstable.
 Therefore, the Universe will split into two different regions separated by a domain wall.
 One can then show that inflation takes place within this topological defect.
 More precisely, the potential is usually written as $V=\lambda/4\left(\phi^2-\eta^2\right)^2$ where $\eta$ represents the position of the minima of the potential.
 Then, \Refcs{Linde:1994wt,Vilenkin:1994pv} show that topological inflation occurs if $\eta>\Mp$.
-On the other hand, if one writes Eq.~(\ref{eq:potdwi}) as $V=M^4/\phizero^4\left(\phi^2-\phizero^2\right)^2$, one sees that one can identify $\eta$ with $\phizero$.
+On the other hand, if one writes \Eq{eq:potdwi} as $V=M^4/\phizero^4\left(\phi^2-\phizero^2\right)^2$, one sees that one can identify $\eta$ with $\phizero$.
 And we will precisely show that agreement with the CMB observations requires $\phizero>\Mp$.
 The potential~(\ref{eq:potdwi}) was also used in \Refcs{Green:1996xe,GarciaBellido:1996gd} in the context of open inflation.
 In a rather different theoretical framework, \Eq{eq:potdwi} was studied in \Refcs{Linde:1983fq,Linde:1984cd} where it was derived in $N=1$ supergravity coupled to matter.
 It is also interesting to notice that it was obtained using various stringy constructions as early as the $80$'s, see \Refcs{Casas:1988du,Casas:1988pa}.
 More recently, this potential was found to be relevant in a large number of different physical situations~\cite{CervantesCota:1995tz, Alexander:2001ks, Easther:2004qs, Gong:2006hf, Kallosh:2007wm, Lazarides:2007ii, Rehman:2008qs, Rehman:2010es, Bauer:2010jg, Barvinsky:2010yb, Barenboim:2008ds, Kallosh:2010ug}.
-Let us also mention that this model is sometimes viewed as a realistic version of Small Field Inflation (SFI) with $p=2$ (see \sectionc{sec:sfi}), the extra quartic term preventing the potential from becoming negative.
+The same potential was also obtained in the context of M-flation, see \Refcs{Ashoorioon:2009wa, Ashoorioon:2009sr, Ashoorioon:2011ki}.
+Let us finally mention that this model is sometimes viewed as a realistic version of Small Field Inflation (SFI) with $p=2$ (see \sectionc{sec:sfi}), the extra quartic term preventing the potential from becoming negative.
 However, as will be shown in the following, these two classes of models should actually be described separately since their predictions differ in the relevant range of parameters.